gopy: extending CPython with Go

 old and battle tested libraries.

-provides many facilities for interacting with such
+The standard library of Go provides many facilities for interacting with such

-Reach out of the standard library and you have ProtoBuf
+Reach out of the standard library and you have ProtoBuf.

 All of these facilities meant to arrange for some kind of IPC (Inter-Program

-, this was the only portable way to do so.
+Communication) and before Go-1.5, this was the only portable way to do so.

-and the new execution
+With Go-1.5 and the new execution

 modes

-it is now possible to create C
+it is now possible to create C shared libraries from a Go package: that’s

-performed via the -buildmode=c-shared
+performed via the -buildmode=c-shared command-line option.

-shared library is not particularly complicated but the process does involve a few steps.
+As you have seen in libc-hooking-go-shared-libraries, creating a C shared library is not particularly complicated but the process does involve a few steps.

 gopy automates the drudgery work of

-C-extension module out of a Go
+creating a CPython-2 C-extension module out of a Go package: eventually

-allowing you to write nice concurrent libraries in Go
+allowing you to write nice concurrent libraries in Go and share them with your

-CPython
+CPython friends.

-Given a Go
+Given a Go package, gopy will:

 - inspects the

-package - extracts the exported
+Gopackage - extracts the exported

-- creates a
+types,funcs,varsandconsts - creates a

-package that exports these entities toC
+cgopackage that exports these entities toC - creates a

-exported entities - compiles everything together into a
+Cextension module, using theCPython-2API, calling thesecgoexported entities - compiles everything together into a

-shared object
+.soshared object

 Installation